Continuous Fourier Transform (non-periodic, continuous-time)

 In practice, we compute approximate transforms digitally using the DFT/FFT, which discretizes both time and frequency.

-Figure 1: Gaussian pulse in time domain (top) and magnitude of its CFT (bottom)β
+Figure 1: Gaussian pulse in time domain (top) and magnitude of its CFT (bottom)

-In previous sections, frequency-domain graphs showed the magnitude on the y-axis.
+:::danger You may have missed this In previous sections, frequency-domain graphs showed the magnitude on the y-axis.
 Here, |X(f)| represents the same concept: the amplitude of each frequency component.

-is the same as what we referred to as "magnitude" in the previous sections.
+is the same as what we referred to as "magnitude" in the previous sections. :::

 View Figure 1's code